How to Create an Emotional Branding Strategy & Brand Examples

 Personalisation is critical when it comes to emotional branding.

-You’re looking to inspire emotion in each individual that interacts with your creative.
+You’re looking to inspire emotion in each individual that interacts with your creativity.

-If you can make your users feel happy, meaningful, or satisfied through creative branding assets, consumers will likely have a positive association with your brand.
+Consumers will likely positively associate with your brand if you can make your users feel happy, meaningful, or satisfied through creative branding assets.

 3. Evoke Engagement